 One-hour specialist teaching sessions are held weekly in term-time at Worcester, Hereford and Bromsgrove Workshops.
 There are three teaching sessions each week at Hereford and Worcester, and two sessions each week at Bromsgrove.

 Friday evening specialist tuition sessions are held at The Wendron Centre (Connect Bromsgrove), Chapel Street, Bromsgrove B60 2BQ (behind the old fire station on Windsor Street)

 See what’s been happening or share news and photos about Bromsgrove Workshop here.

 Saturday morning specialist tuition sessions are held at The Royal National College for the Blind, Venns Lane, Hereford HR1 1DT

-Saturday morning specialist tuition sessions are held at St Peter’s Baptist Church, Eden Close, Worcester WR5 3TZ
+From 11th January 2020 onwards Saturday morning specialist tuition sessions are held at Worcester Woods Country Park, Wildwood Drive, Worcester, WR5 2LG.

 See Specialist Tuition Centre location maps here.

 In certain circumstances pupils may be taught privately, perhaps while waiting for a Workshop place to become available.
 Such tuition is by private arrangement between the parent/guardian and the individual tutor.

 The aims of the specialist tuition workshops are to give help specially tailored to each pupil’s needs.
 It is, of course, part of our aim to help a pupil achieve improved grades in national formal tests and examinations.
 But this is not our sole aim – the difficulties faced by our pupils do not simply disappear over time – there is no “cure” for dyslexia – but we believe that pupils regularly attending our Specialist Tuition Workshops will develop skills and strategies that will help them throughout their lives, while in education, at work and beyond.